- What is the mission of VBAC Facts?

 Absolutely!
 Webinars are a great way for people around the world to attend the class right from their computer!
 VBAC Facts webinars do not require you to “call in” to a telephone number resulting in costly phone calls and/or the use of limited cell phone minutes.
 You can see Jen live and all her slides, hear her voice, ask questions, and interact with other class attendees directly from your computer.
 You can even enable your webcam, jump on the screen with Jen, and ask your question!

 It is recommended that, while attending the class, you connect to your internet source via a network cable and not wifi for the best experience.

 Is a video of the workshop available?

 Is it hard for you to find a 6 hour block of time?
 For those who work full time, have an unpredictable schedule, or are “simply” busy chasing small kiddos, the VBAC Facts Workshop Video is the perfect way to learn!
-Those who register will be emailed the link, after the video is recorded during the December webinar, which is valid for 30 days.
+Those who register will be emailed the link, which is valid for 30 days.
 You can start and stop all you want and watch it in 15 minute increments if that is what suits your schedule.
 Each account is allotted with enough time to be able to watch the entire class twice.
 Continuing education hours can be earned by watching the entire video and returning a completed evaluation form within 30 days of receiving your video links.